 Alternatively referred to as main memory, primary memory, or system memory, Random Access Memory (RAM) is a computer storage location that allows information to be stored and accessed quickly from random locations within DRAM on a memory module.
-Because information is accessed randomly instead of sequentially like a CD or hard drive the computer can access the data much faster than it would if it was only reading the hard drive.
+Because information is accessed randomly instead of sequentially like it is on a CD or hard drive, the computer can access the data much faster.
 However, unlike ROM and the hard drive RAM is a volatile memory and requires power in order to keep the data accessible, if power is lost all data contained in memory lost.

-As the computer loads parts of the operating system and drivers are loaded into memory, which allows the CPU to process the instructions much faster and your computer to load faster.
+As the computer boots up, parts of the operating system and drivers are loaded into memory, which allows the CPU to process the instructions much faster, hence taking less time before your machine is operational.
 After the operating system has loaded, each program you open such as the browser you're using to view this page is loaded into memory while it is running.
 If too many programs are open the computer will swap the data in the memory between the RAM and the hard disk drive.